thomasdstewart/rpi-benchmarks/README.md

 To try to keep the test fair the same Raspberry Pi and USB hard drive was used for all the tests.
 For both armhf and arm64 the systems were entirely Debian with the exception of the raspberrypi-bootloader and raspberrypi-kernel packages.
 The SD card would be /boot and the entire 5TB USB hard drive is /root.

 ### Install System
 The mechanism to build the raspberry pi disk images were copy and pasting shell commands.
+They are mostly generic with the excepsion of my username (thomas).
+The following commands were used to create both images, copying and pasting several lines at a time and checking the output was expected.

 ```
 sudo rm -r -f pi32 pi64
 p="aptitude,bc,binutils,bison,bind9-host,build-essential,curl,debconf-utils,dnsutils,fake-hwclock,file,flex,git,less,libssl-dev,locales,netcat-traditional,ntp,ntpdate,pv,screen,sudo,task-ssh-server,tcpdump,telnet,vim-gtk,wget"